Mahendras1ngh/cinelad/README.md

 ## Support

-For support or questions about this codebase, contact the development team.
+For support or questions about this codebase, contact the development team at https://www.mahindersingh.com/client.